3rfaan/courses/C/Neso Academy/README.md

 # Important Questions Set 3

-## Q1: What is the ouput of the following C program fragment?
+## Q1: What is the output of the following C program fragment?

 ```c
 #include <stdio.h>